 8. Fixed Roman Shades

 Block the glare of afternoon sun from your French door window with some fixed Roman shades.
-You don’t have to roll it up or down when all you want is some sort of shade without compromising the visibility of your windows.

 9. Versatile Roman Shades

 If you don’t want to bring out the sewing machine and sew fabric pieces together, use fabric tapes instead.
 This helps fastens your fabric to your slats or dowels.
 Iron your fabric to create seams to allow folding.